city of greenville sc

 Mobile - (864) 881-1545

-home as well.
-She currently serves as the Executive Director/CEO for the YWCA of
+the Executive Director/CEO for the YWCA of Greenville for nearly 4 years.
+She currently

-Greenville.
-She has served as a member of City Council since February 2009.
-She is the
+has served as a member of City Council since February 2009.
+She is the youngest

-Leadership Academy, Leadership Greenville, Connections: Women's Leadership Program,
+South Carolina, Diversity Leadership Academy, Leadership Greenville, Leadership

-a member of Delta Sigma Theta Sorority, Inc.
+at Yale University.
+Jil is a member of Delta Sigma Theta Sorority, Inc. and actively

 Mayor Pro Tem, District 4 Representative